We love Irish dancing, and it shows!

 Miss Emily (she/her) started Irish dancing in California when she was 8 years old.
 She competed for many years, but her real joy always came from performing in shows and being on a team!
 She began helping to teach dance classes when she was 13 and continued to help teaching dance until she moved to Portland to attend Lewis & Clark College, where she double majored in Mathematics and Chemistry.
 She then worked at Lewis & Clark teaching math and running the peer tutoring center at the undergraduate campus, as well as working in STEM education at the graduate campus.
-She is currently pursuing her Master's Degree in Mathematics at San Diego State University.
+She even just received her Master's Degree in Mathematics from San Diego State University in 2023.
 She has extensive tutoring experience and loves helping younger people learn.
-When she moved to Portland, she joined OIDA's Adult Performance Team, and when we found out she also loved to teach Irish dancing, the rest was history!
+When she moved to Portland, she found OIDA, and when we found out she also loved to teach Irish dancing, the rest was history!
 She is also a passionate runner, swimmer, artist, cook, and seamstress, and she even lived in Cork, Ireland, when she was little!